HermanMartinus/justsketchme-frontend/_posts/2022-03-14-plant-puns-and-the-good-kinds-of-seedy-dealings-an-interview-with-sowsweet.md

 ---
-title: An interview with SowSweet Greetings' Nicole Teschi
+title: An interview with SowSweet Greetings' Nicole Teschl
 date: 2022-03-14 22:00:00 +0000
 permalink: sowsweet-nicole-teschi-interview
 description: Plant puns and the good kinds of seedy dealings